Tejas2507/Clinical-QA-bot-mistral/README.md

 ```
 The data was pre-processed into an instruction format suitable for Mistral-7B-Instruct.

+You can find the train and test data here : [Kaggle_data](https://www.kaggle.com/datasets/bstejas/godel-data-2)

 * [Mistral AI](https://mistral.ai/) for the base model.
 * The `unsloth` team for their memory-efficient training library.
 * The Hugging Face ecosystem.